Header Ads Widget

 The answer is NO

 Full suspension bikes are specially-tailored to handle rough terrain and have many parts that must be regularly serviced and maintained.
-Furthermore, they're heavier than their hardtail counterparts and require more power to climb hills.

-Hardtail mountain bikes make learning the basic mechanics of riding easier for newcomers to the sport, especially those just beginning.
 Riders can practice what the suspension does and doesn't do, its effects on riders, how speed and incline interact to activate travel, correct use of brakes as well as what trails to ride on.

 Full suspension bikes offer riders greater comfort, especially on longer distances without worrying about an accident occurring or becoming injured.

-Decisions on full suspension vs hardtail bikes depend on factors like budget, trail type, skill level and personal preference.
 A hardtail may be suitable for newcomers with limited budgets while full suspension would provide comfort, control and safety on more challenging trails.

-Many manufacturers offer both hardtail and full suspension bikes, with various options between.
 This could include short travel bikes with 1 to 4 inches of travel that are lighter and faster for climbing, and long travel bikes built specifically for descents.

 Some full-suspension MTBs come equipped with a lockout feature that enables riders to convert them from mountain biking mode into road riding mode for road use, making these bikes an attractive alternative for people who wish to ride their mountain bikes on occasional town rides but don't have the budget or desire for purchasing an entirely dedicated road bike.